Andrew-McGee/foam/README.md

 - Album play and shuffle buttons and functions
 - Previous and Next skip buttons working
 - Album view and artist track views now create a queue when played.
-- iFrame to separate player from content
+- iFrame to separate micro player from content browsing
 - favourites view
 - Queue pulldown from micro player

 #### _Not Yet Working_
+- Browser authentication for Ampache with cookies
 - Track seeking via slider
 - All artists view, all tracks view, playlists view
-- Search
+- Search from top bar
-- pagination
+- pagination for results
-- Queue manipulation (add to queue)
+- Queue manipulation (add to queue, re-order)
 - Adding or removing favourites (tagged)
 - advanced player option

 ## Contributions
 Once I have a working release then contributions and suggestions always welcome.

+## Testing
+Mostly only testing on Chrome in Windows and Linux during initial development.
+Ampache: dev
+Apache: 2.4.41
+PHP: 7.4.3

 ## Acknowledgements & Dependencies
 - Inspired by the subsonic player [subplayer](https://github.com/peguerosdc/subplayer) - a really nice looking web player for subsonic.